ibm-cloud-docs/cloud-infrastructure/pv-migration-overview.md

 {:important: .important}
 {:note: .note}

-# Bare metal to virtual server migration overview
+# Bare metal to bare metal or virtual server migration overview
 {: #pv-migration-overview}

-Bare metal to virtual server migration is the process of migrating from a physical bare metal server to a virtual server instance.
-The RMM tool simplifies the overall migration process of moving the OS, applications, and data from the bare metal environment to a virtual server.
+In this migration process, migrating happens from a physical bare metal server to a bare metal or virtual server instance.
+The RMM tool simplifies the overall migration process of moving the OS, applications, and data from the bare metal environment to a bare metal or virtual server.
 You might want to move away from bare metal servers due to their hardware life cycle (qualifying new hardware, OS certification, and EOL support) or due to data center closures.
-Migrating from bare metal servers to virtual servers allows you to modernize your environment and adopt virtualization.
-Virtual servers also offer portability and resiliency.
-For example, if the host (underlying hardware fails), the virtual server can then be moved to a different host with ease.
+Migrating from bare metal servers to bare metal or virtual servers allows you to modernize your environment and adopt virtualization.
 {: shortdesc}

 ## Planning for your migration